Helston residents voiced their opinions on proposed changes to the town's cherished Beating of the Boundaries tradition on Thursday.

 In the first full town council meeting after the summer break, two Helston locals spoke passionately about their thoughts on proposed changes to the Beating of the Boundaries tradition which takes place in May every year.

-However, following a detailed debate, the council unanimously voted to recommend that participants will now have the choice to kneel and touch their head on the stone, or to hit the stone with sticks.
+Following a detailed debate, the committee unanimously voted to recommend that participants will now have the choice to kneel and touch their head on the stone, or to hit the stone with sticks.

-As well as this, participants will no longer be lifted at the Beating of the Boundaries event with immediate effect.
+As well as this, participants would no longer be lifted at the Beating of the Boundaries event with immediate effect.

 Many locals have spoken out on social media following the planned changes, with Helston Town Council sharing its response.